-Don’t name your layers styles by hex value.
+Don’t name your color variables or layers styles by hex value.
 This is a common mistake that prevents those layers from easily being updated in the future when that hex value is no longer relevant.

 Text styles allow you to save set text attributes.
 Once you define a saved text style, it can be reapplied to a number of different components.
 This reduces errors by having a set of named text styles that are consistent within your design system.
 It also makes the process for updating or scaling your system much more convenient.

 Need to update your H1?
 Simply update the text style and every component that uses the corresponding style will be updated as well.
 There's no need to go component by component to make updates, and you can stop worrying if you've caught everything.

 What should be included in text styles?

 All text in your master Sketch files should be saved.
 This not only includes headings and paragraphs, but also placeholders, subtitles, footer text, and more.